 Inclusion means fostering a culture that nurtures these differences in a psychologically safe and supportive environment.
 Inclusion moves beyond tolerance to ensure that employees truly value difference by embracing and celebrating the enrichment that diversity brings to the entire organisation and the community in which it operates.

 HR checklist actions:

-- Recruit for diversity: to foster a diverse workforce, certain aspects of the hiring process should be standardized.
-This can mean creating gender-neutral job descriptions, offering hiring managers blind review of resumes where the name and address of the candidate is omitted.
+- Recruit for diversity: to foster a diverse workforce, certain aspects of the hiring process should be standardised.
+This can mean creating gender-neutral job descriptions, offering hiring managers blind review of resumes where the name and address of the candidate are omitted.
 In terms of interviewing, asking the same questions, in the same order, of all candidates helps reduce bias.

-- Develop high potential diverse candidates: ensure there is support from leadership to providing mentoring, coaching and support of high performing employees from diverse groups who may fall short on some of the requisite skills, or consider promoting those employees in to a more challenging role as preparation future growth.
+- Develop high potential diverse candidates: ensure there is support from leadership to providing mentoring, coaching and support of high performing employees from diverse groups who may fall short on some of the requisite skills or consider promoting those employees into a more challenging role as preparation for future growth.

 - Develop employee resource groups: creating employee resource groups (ERGs) is a highly effective approach to building a more inclusive workplace environment and addresses diversity and inclusion in a community-based manner.
 The primary purpose of ERGs is to provide a forum for employees from similar backgrounds (e.g., Latino, Asian, LGBTIQA+, etc.) who share common interests or concerns to meet and address those issues.
 Employee resource groups can also be a great method of recruiting a diverse talent pipeline as members have their own circles of influence to which they can reach out to discuss the benefits of working for the company.
 Members can also impact the D&I initiative in the areas of employee retention, leadership development. marketing and sales, as well as customer relations.